 How to Store Green Bean Casserole

 For anyone who finds themselves with way too many Thanksgiving leftovers on their hands, not to worry.
-Healthier classic green bean casserole will keep airtight in the fridge for up to a week
+Leftover green bean casserole will keep airtight in the fridge for up to a week

 Can You Freeze Green Bean Casserole?